gaycoderprincess/Tetrus/README.md

 ## Features

 - Couch multiplayer with up to 4 players, with co-op mode (by sharing a larger board) and versus mode
+- Online multiplayer versus mode with up to 256 players
 - Starting level changeable between 00, 09, 18, 19, and 29
 - Options to set alternate keybinds for the same action in order to be able to play faster without an NES controller
 - Option to choose between the NES randomizer, the modern bag randomizer, and a truly unbiased randomizer